ministryofjustice/moj-frontend/docs/components/archived-components.md

 This component was deemed not sufficiently accessible to be used in live services and too complex to maintain.

-You should use an accessible rich text editor like [TinyMCE](https://www.tiny.cloud/tinymce/).
+You should use an accessible rich text editor.

 ## Tag